rudybrian/PID_Fan_Control/README.md

 ## Installation
 FPP users: to make the script run as a daemon, follow the instructions below.
   1. Upload the two python (.py) files to your FPP scripts directory (/home/fpp/media/scripts)
-  2. Upload the init script (.sh) to your uploads directory.
+  2. Upload the init script (PID_fan_control.sh) to your uploads directory.
   3. SSH in to your FPP.
     1. Manually run the PID_fan_control.py script to ensure it works properly, and add/adjust any configurable parameters via command line options.
 It may be helpful to enable verbose logging (--verbose) to see more details while running.
 You can view the logs in the FPP log directory under the name PID_fan_control.log.
     2. Only once you are satisfied with the settings, continue to the next step.